Resource ordering

 You can also approach the problem from the other direction.
 The require

-metaparameter is the mirror image of before
+metaparameter is the mirror image of before. require tells Puppet that the current

 resource requires the one specified by the metaparameter.

-package resource is exactly equivalent to
+Using before in the openssh-server package resource is exactly equivalent to

-in the sshd
+using require in the sshd service resource:

 service { 'sshd':